swift-conductor/conductor-docs/docs/documentation/clientsdks/csharp-sdk.md

 # .NET Client SDK

-`conductor-client-dotnet` repository provides a way to build Task Workers and Clients in C#
+The .NET Client SDK `conductor-client-dotnet` provides a way to build Task Workers and Clients in C#.

 The code for the .NET Client SDK is available on [Github](https://github.com/swift-conductor/conductor-client-dotnet).
 Please feel free to file PRs, issues, etc. there.

 ## Quick Start